 |New Years Eve and Day||December 31st and January 1st|

 Note: If instructors are available to teach on any of these days we will send out an announcement to open class.

 Our location is very convenient for drivers and commuters.
-It is a straight 15 minute walk from Quincy Center Station and has a bus stop right infront (Busses 215, 230, 236, 238).
-It is 20 minute drive from Boston and conveniently located near I-95 and I-93.
-Free street parking is available.
+It is a straight 15 minute walk from Wollaston Station and a bus stop convenietly down the street.
+We are a 25 minute drive from Boston and there is plenty of street parking available.